When Roopali Bhasin came in for her 6-year-old son’s check up, she was visibly tense.

 - Delayed signs of puberty

 “It is important for you to get a medical opinion as early as possible, as treatment becomes not so effective or completely ineffective as the child grows older,” emphasizes Dr Manu.

-Stop delaying that doctor’s visit – fill in the form below and resolve all your doubts with our Pediatric Endocrinologist.
+Stop delaying that doctor’s visit and resolve all your doubts with our Pediatric Endocrinologist.
 Please call us on +91 8826391002 to schedule a consultation.

 What can I do now that I know my child is short?